railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 Once the extension has been installed, a new ``OpenERP`` menu item is added to your Thunderbird menubar.

-.. tip::  Thunderbird version
+.. tip::  Thunderbird Version

 	The OpenERP plugin for Thunderbird works as from Thunderbird version 2.0.

 	So check your Thunderbird version before installing, and download the latest version that you need from the following address: http://www.mozilla.org/products/thunderbird/

-Configuring the Thunderbird plugin
+Configuring the Thunderbird Plugin
 ----------------------------------

 When you have executed Installation Step 1 and Step 2, the first thing to do is connect Thunderbird to OpenERP.
 A little configuration needs to be done.

-.. note:: Before starting the configuration, make sure your gtk server and web server are running (xml-rpc should be allowed).
+.. note:: Before starting the configuration, make sure your GTK server and web server are running (XML-RPC should be allowed).

 Go to the ``OpenERP`` menubar and select ` Configuration`.

 A configuration window appears enabling you to enter configuration data about your OpenERP server.

 .. figure::  images/thunderbird_config.png
-   :scale: 50
+   :scale: 75
    :align: center

    *How to Connect to the Server*

 	#.
 On the ``Configuration Settings`` tab, under *Connection Parameters* click the `Change` button
-	   and type your server settings and xml-rpc port, e.g. ``http://127.0.0.1:8069``,
+	   and type your server settings and XML-RPC port, e.g. ``http://127.0.0.1:8069``,

 	#.
 Select the database you want to connect to, and type the user and the password required to log in to the database,